 - 1/2 cup salted natural peanut butter (creamy & crunchy work)

 - Crushed Salted Roasted Peanuts

 - Dairy-free dark or semisweet chocolate shavings

-- Preheat oven to 350 degrees and place a large mixing bowl in the freezer to chill.
+Preheat oven to 350 degrees F (176 C) and place a large mixing bowl in the freezer to chill.

-- Press firmly into a standard 9 or 9.5 inch (or slightly smaller) pie dish and use your fingers to press it up the sides.
+Press firmly into a standard 9 or 9.5 inch (or slightly smaller // as original recipe is written // adjust size or number of pans if altering batch size) pie dish and use your fingers to press it up the sides.
 Bake for 12-14 minutes or until fragrant and lightly browned.
 Set aside to cool.

-*For the coconut cream filling, either use 1.5 cans of coconut cream, or 2 cans full fat coconut milk scooping off the cream and reserving the liquid for other uses.
+*For the coconut cream filling, either use 1.5 cans of coconut cream, or 2 cans full-fat coconut milk by scooping off the cream and reserving the liquid for other uses.

 *Adapted from my Vegan PB&J Pie

 *Or you can sub 2 14-ounce cans full-fat coconut milk per 1 1/2 cans coconut cream and use cream part only

 Nutrition Per Serving (1 of 8 slices)